mark-haskins11792/Structs-and-Pointer-Arrays/README.md

 # Structs-and-Pointer-Arrays
-Demoing a pizza struct and pointer to arrays
+A simple pizza ordering system to demonstrate structs, and pointers to an array of structs.
+Also, included use of new and delete for memory management.